nkosingaleka/appointment-booking-system/README.md

 | luketipler         | Luke Tipler      | 891550    |
 | NabinG99           | Nabin Gurung     | 903868    |

+## SCM

+General notes on the source control management plan followed by the team are available in [scm-plan.md](scm-plan.md).

 ## Set-up

 ### Installation